dimitar-4/dc-resume/README.md

    * Used to host the repository for the project.
 * GitHub Pages
    * Used to deploy and host the website.
+* TinyPNG
+   * Used to compress images used in the project.

 ---
 ## Testing